Comcast Center: Building

+The Comcast Center has 58 floors, 56 of which are usable.
+The structure of the Comcast Center comprises a central concrete core with steel-framed floors.

+Form and facade

+The building's exterior features a glass curtain wall made of lightly tinted, non-reflective low-emissivity glass.
+The tower tapers inward towards the top and features two cutouts near the top of the building on the north and south sides.

 The Comcast Center faces a half-acre public plaza.
 The plaza, designed by Lucinda Sanders of OLIN, sits over underground railroad tracks.
-It features a seasonal outdoor restaurant, Plaza Cafe at Table 31, that is sheltered by a trellis.
+It features a seasonal outdoor restaurant, Cafe Click, that is sheltered by a trellis.
 Between the cafe and the building entrance is a choreographed fountain designed by Wet.
 The tower's entrance is a 110 ft tall winter garden.
 The winter garden entrance directly connects to the underground concourse of Suburban Station.
 The building also has a lobby entrance that leads to the Arch Street Presbyterian Church adjacent to the tower.

 The exterior lighting scheme of the building was designed by Quentin Thomas Associates, and consists primarily of white LEDs color-temperature matched to the fluorescent lights used by the interior.
 Along each floor, the corner spandrel panels feature upward and downward-facing 4,100K LEDs to create the appearance that the length of the building has been bottom-lit by spotlights.
 The only major consistently active color element can be found at the top of the tuned mass damper; a single row of color-changing LEDs that is programmed to commemorate special events.
 For example, the top would be colored pink for Breast Cancer Awareness Month.